My Feral Heart: Release

 my Feral Heart made its UK premier at the 70th Edinburgh Film Festival. and European premier at the September 2016 Festival international du film sur le handicap (FIHH).
 The film was also available in screenings through the "Ourscreen" platform in UK, where an individual can hope to gather sufficient seats for a Cinema screening.
 The film was released on UK terrestrial television on 18 March 2021, timed to coincide with World Down Syndrome day on the 21 March 2021.

 Criticisms

 The film won two prizes at the FIHH including Prize for Best Fiction Feature (Prix du Meilleur Long Métrage Fiction).

-The main protagonist Steven Brandon, who has Down syndrome, received may accolades for his performance.
+The main protagonist Steven Brandon, who has Down syndrome, received many accolades for his performance.
 Mark Kermode in a review states the film is about "ability not disability", noting the film has begun to gather a cult status.
 Some reviews note dissatisfaction with the implausibility of the surreal abstraction of the feral animal.